Intro to the Flex Shaft: What Can It Do For You? Cut, Carve, Polish, Grind…

-Carving (stone and wax): carve custom-shaped stones and cabochons to use in one-of-a-kind jewelry creations; carve your own agate burnishing tools to suit your custom needs; carve wax models for creating molds; carve details into wax models after the general shapes have been created; create a wax form for use as a metal clay mold or stamp
+Carving (stone and wax): carve custom-shaped stones and cabochons to use in one-of-a-kind jewelry creations; your own agate burnishing tools to suit your custom needs; wax models for creating molds; details into wax models after the general shapes have been created; and create a wax form for use as a metal clay mold or stamp

 Cutting (metal, stone, and wax): cut wire coils into jump rings; cut grooves in bezel walls or notches/seats in prongs that will hold a stone’s girdle; freehand stone cutting; cut chunks or slices of stone off to work in smaller segments

 Drilling and piercing (metal, stone, and wax): drill holes in metal, stone, and wax; pierce interior designs in both metal and stone (as well as wax molds) to create unique negative space, holes for bails, rivets and other cold connections, starter holes for sawing, open spaces in which to tube-set gems, etc.

 Texturing (metal, stone, and wax): create textures on metal and stone (as well as wax molds for casting)